hyperledger/iroha/docs/source/api/queries.rst

 Example
 -------

-If there are two pending batches with tree transactions each and a user queries pending transactions with page size 5, then the transactions of the first batch will be in the response and a reference (first transaction hash and batch size, even if it is a single transaction in fact) to the second batch will be specified too.
+If there are two pending batches with three transactions each and a user queries pending transactions with page size 5, then the transactions of the first batch will be in the response and a reference (first transaction hash and batch size, even if it is a single transaction in fact) to the second batch will be specified too.
-Transactions of the second batch are not included to the first response because the batch cannot be devided on several parts and only complete batches can be contained in a response.
+Transactions of the second batch are not included in the first response because the batch cannot be devided into several parts and only complete batches can be contained in a response.

 Response Schema
 ---------------